markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Character-only attribute.*

 If set to `true`, the character automatically drops all inventory and equipped items to the floor on death.
+With the official ruleset active, death loot is placed into a lootable corpse container instead.
+Empty corpse containers despawn by default.

 ```toml
 autodrop = true